Skip to main content

 AWS has a feature to manage multiple users in the same account.
 These users are called IAM users and can have different roles and permissions, which AWS calls groups and policies.

-in the top search bar and clicking on IAM under the services section.
+IAM users can be created by searching IAM in the top search bar and clicking on IAM under the services section.
 Doing this within an account is good practice.

 AWS Region Selector